 - Review: Begin reviewing nominations.
 More about this below.

-- Nominations: Allows you to view and manage your nominations.
+- Contributions: Allows you to view and manage your submissions.

 - Help: Provides links to documents with more information about Wayfarer.